 Mandolin Slicer– If you want fun chips with grooves, you’ll need to cut them with this bad boy!

-If you like our Honey Habanero Pickles, you’ll also love these easy snack recipes!
+You’ll also love these easy snack recipes!

 - 3 Pepper Smoked Hickory Wings